Jack Hoxie: Later life

 During the 1930s, Hoxie made a brief comeback in films after signing a contract with low-budget studio Majestic Pictures.
 The films, however, did little to revive his acting career, so he once again hit the rodeo circuit.
 His last film appearance was in 1933's Trouble Busters with Lane Chandler, who had appeared alongside Hoxie in a number of earlier films.

 Hoxie eventually divorced and married his fourth wife, Dixie Starr.
 The couple briefly operated the Broken Arrow Ranch, a dude ranch in Hereford, Arizona.
 After a fire consumed the ranch, Hoxie returned to Wild West shows, often billed as the "Famous Western Screen Star".
-Hoxie performed throughout the 1940s and well into the 1950s before finally making his last public appearance as a performer in 1959 for the Bill Tatum Circus.
+Hoxie performed throughout the 1940s and well into the 1950s before finally making his last public appearance as a performer in 1959 for the Bill Tatum Circus at age 74.

 Hoxie divorced Starr and married his fifth wife, Bonnie Avis Showalter, and the couple retired to a small ranch in Arkansas, then later moved to his mother Matilda's old homestead in Oklahoma.
 In his later years, Hoxie developed leukemia, and he died in 1965 at the age of 80.
 He was interred at the Willowbar Cemetery in Keyes, Oklahoma with the epitaph "A Star in Life - A Star in Heaven".